What Does Criminal Virtue Mean? – Criminal Virtues and Machiavellianism

 From studying this for decades, I can confirm that Criminal Virtue and what I’ll call Grey-Hat Virtue (petty criminal virtue used in marketing, PR, business, etc) are the secret sauce of many Politicians, Rakes, MLMs, and Businessmen.

 When you hear that sly talking point from the son-of-Atwater, trust me, they aren’t just speaking from the heart, they are calculated and using wordplay.
-They are using criminal virtue (generally the grey-hat kind; a sort of amoral rather than purely immoral virtue).
+They are using criminal virtue (generally the grey-hat kind; a sort of amoral rather than purely immoral virtue)… and if you want to compete with them you at least need to understand their tactics (even if you don’t stoop to their level).

 10 Best Ideas | How to Win Friends and Influence People | Dale Carnegie | Book Summary.
 How to profit off others and manipulate people 101, it is the sort of stuff that marketing people and PR people study.
 Businesspeople also study this stuff.
 It all speaks to the core of what Machiavelli is talking about, the idea that underhanded mind-F’in and tactically employed brute force and criminality go a long way toward end-goals for those who can act immorally with confidence.